-“dispute” means a question, dispute or difficulty that has arisen out of or in the course of employment under an EEA.
+dispute means a question, dispute or difficulty that has arisen out of or in the course of employment under an EEA.

 [Section 97WH inserted by No. 20 of 2002 s.
 4.]

 97WI.
 Arbitration jurisdiction of relevant industrial authority

 (1) A relevant industrial authority has jurisdiction to deal with and determine any dispute that is referred to the authority for arbitration under a provision of the kind mentioned in section 97UP that is included in EEA dispute provisions.